 - 27. A mediator should ensure that the participants are aware of their rights respecting termination of the mediation. - 28.
-A mediator must not withdraw the mediator's services except for good cause and upon reasonable notice to the participants. - 29.
-A mediator must terminate the mediation when the mediator concludes that: - a. continuation of the mediation is likely to harm or prejudice a participant; - a participant is acting in bad faith (which includes but is not limited to attempts to intimidate, harass, control or unduly delay) to the extent that a mutually acceptable settlement is highly unlikely; - c. a participant is unable to participate effectively; - d. the proposed resolution does not comply with these Standards; or - e. the agreement proposed by the participants is unconscionable. - 30.
+A mediator must not withdraw the mediator's services except for good cause and upon reasonable notice to the participants, as assessed by the mediator. - 29.
+A mediator must terminate the mediation when the mediator concludes that: - a. continuation of the mediation is likely to harm or prejudice a participant or mediator; - b. a participant is acting in bad faith (which includes but is not limited to attempts to intimidate, harass, control or unduly delay) to the extent that a mutually acceptable settlement is highly unlikely; - c. a participant is unable to participate effectively; - d. the proposed resolution does not comply with these Standards; or - e. the agreement proposed by the participants is unconscionable. - 30.
 A mediator must communicate clearly and promptly to the participants that mediation has terminated.